Flamenco: the Land Is still Fertile - Home

 We began with a generous grant from Media Art Works (MAW), choosing our first scenes based on the age or health of the participants: small children, the elderly, and those in poor health.

-When the money from MAW ran out, we used our own funds to shoot famous singer (cantaor) Manuel Agujetas shortly before his untimely death.
-Other fine singers we've filmed include Manuel Moneo, Manuel de Malena, Antonio Agujetas and Antonio de la Malena (accompanied on the guitar by Malena Hijo or by el Barrullito).
+When the money from the initial MAW grant ran out, we used our own funds to shoot famous singer (cantaor) Manuel Agujetas shortly before his untimely death.
+Other fine singers we've filmed include Manuel Moneo, la Macanita, Manuel de Malena, Antonio Agujetas, Elu de Jerez, and Antonio de la Malena.

-Finally, we filmed interviews of key experts: Manuel Morao, Pepe Marín, Mateo Solea (who also sang a trilla and a nana for us), Curro Cajón and Estela Zatania.
-We filmed several elders including la Yoya and la Curra who danced a wonderful bulerias.
-And have shot several scenes related to the history of gitanos.
+We have also filmed interviews of key experts: Manuel Morao, Manuel Ríos Ruiz, Pepe Marín, Mateo Solea (who also sang a trilla and a nana for us), Curro Cajón.
+Diego Fernández and Estela Zatania.
+We filmed several elders including la Yoya and la Curra who danced a wonderful bulerias, as well as several scenes related to the history of gitanos.

 Scenes we will shoot next

-As soon as funding allows, we'll film the great dancers María del Mar Moreno and Antonio el Pipa performing a polo together.
-If we can afford it, we'll also invite them to do a scene representing the cafés cantante of yesteryear, and a recreation of the dichos gitanos, part of a traditional gitano wedding celebration.
+Plus if ever we could find the funding, we'll film a scene representing the cafés cantante of yesteryear, and a recreation of the dichos gitanos, part of a traditional gitano wedding celebration.